 Climbing hydrangea are healthy, strong, fast-growing, and are appreciated for their large, fragrant clusters of white-edged flowers and the bright yellow autumn colour of their leaves.
 They are often used to green facades and are particularly suitable for shady north walls, in streets with little sunlight, to hide downpipes, etc...
 They are easy to care for, as long as they are given plenty of water!

 (Climbing Hortensia, lat.: Hydrangea (anomala) petiolaris)

 Climbing hydrangea are native to Japan and were introduced to Europe around 1830.
-A self-climber with adhesive roots, that grows a little lower in height than ivy: up to 6 metres or more.
+A self-climber with adhesive roots, it grows a little lower in height than ivy- up to 6 metres or more.
 With a trellis it can be formed as a woody shrub with a more orderly and less sparse appearance.
 The foliage lasts from April/May until the end of October.
 In June/July there are large flower umbels (heads) and ray florets like bright white stars.
 The foliage is pale yellow to golden yellow in autumn, with inconspicuous capsule fruits, decorative reddish brown shoots in winter.
 Pruning in spring promotes branching of the shoots.